Caesarstone

-Caesarstone Ltd. (אבן קיסר, Even Qeysar), is a publicly traded company that engages in the production and marketing of quartz surfaces used for kitchen countertops, vanity tops, flooring, wall cladding and general interior design.
+Caesarstone Ltd. (אבן קיסר, Even Qeysar), is a publicly traded company that engages in the production and marketing of engineered stone surfaces used for kitchen countertops, vanity tops, flooring, wall cladding and general interior design.
 The company was founded in 1987 and is traded on the NASDAQ in New York (CSTE).
 Headquarters are located in Kibbutz Sdot Yam in Israel.
-Production facilities are in Israel, the United States and India with third party manufactured product sourced from China.
+Production facilities are in Israel and India with third party manufactured product sourced from factories in China.
 Its products are sold in approximately 50 countries around the world through a network of 6 subsidiaries and numerous distributors.